RonakVataliya/Project2_Tetris/README.md

 ## 🚀 Possible Enhancements 🔮💡
 - 🌍 Cross-platform support by replacing Windows-specific code.
 - 🎨 Adding colors for different tetrominoes using ANSI escape codes.
-- 🖥️ Implementing more advanced graphics using libraries like SDL or SFML.
+- 🖥 Implementing more advanced graphics using libraries like SDL or SFML.
 - 🔊 Adding sound effects and background music.
+-  Game Enhancements & Features
+✅ Ghost Piece: Show a faint preview of where the current piece will land.
+- ✅ Hold Piece Feature: Allow players to swap the current piece with a "held" piece.
+- ✅ Next Piece Preview (Multiple Pieces):Show the next 3-5 upcoming tetrominoes instead of just one.

 ## 📜 License ⚖️🔓
 MIT License